pingleware/pingleware-contracts/contracts/transportation/README.md

 ## New Ride-Hailing App to Transform Payments by Offering Blockchain Direct Transactions
 Bayride has revealed RideNode, a new transportation virtual and blockchain currency that seeks to transform the payment structures in this sector.
 America’s ride-hailing industry is touted to be revolutionized because RideNode will offer direct transactions between the service provider and consumers.
 Read at https://blockchain.news/news/ridenode-touted-to-be-america-pioneer-transportation-digital-currency

+# Rideshare Commodity Trading
+Commodities are hard assets that you can touch or use.
+Rideshare services definitely fall into the commodity category.
+While Oil, Metals and Food commodities are determinant in setting prices, so can a rideshare commodity be a determinant of setting prices instead of the transportation network company or TNC.
+Using the AgriTrade contract in this package as a guideline, a RideshareTrade smart contract can be created to handle trading Rideshare commodity.